JunjieWang2019/merge-CCRP-LCP/doc/README.options.md

 merging is enabled, bitstream syntax related to duplicate points is disabled and a pre-filtering process is used to remove co-located points.

-### `--sortInputByAzimuth=0|1`
-Pre-sort the input point cloud according to azimuth angle with the origin `lidarHeadPosition`.
-Pre-sorting occurs prior to tile/slice partitioning.

 Input partitioning (slices & tiles)
 -----------------------------------